-Tomorrow morning, at the regular eleven o'clock service, and in view of Japan's re-cent protests to the League of Nations, the minister, Rev. C. E. Silcox, will preach on the theme: "The World Problem of Inter-racial Co-operation."
+Tomorrow morning, at the regular eleven o'clock service, and in view of Japan's recent protests to the League of Nations, the minister, Rev. C. E. Silcox, will preach on the theme: "The World Problem of Interracial Co-operation."
 At the close of the service, the Sacrament of the Lord's Supper will be administered.

-The Church School classes will meet for instruction next Sunday morning at the usual hour of 9:30.
-In the Beginners' and Primary Departments, the officers and teachers are: Mrs. C. E. Burton, superin-tendent; Mrs. Forry R. Getz, assistant superintendent; Miss Lydia Flint, secretary; Eugene Schmolze, treasurer; Miss Helena Eugene Schmolze, treasurer; Miss Freiena Ketcham, pianist, and the following teachers: Miss Arlinne Finlay, Miss Rena Montague, Miss Florence Longcope, Miss Helen E. Smart, Mrs. Anna B. Kreamer, Miss Dorothy Flint, Miss Frances Rankin, Miss Dorothy Flint, Miss Frances Rankin,

-Miss Helen Hof, Miss Catherine A. Shankland, Mrs. Thomas Stanion, and Miss Courtenay Small.
-Mrs. H. George is also to assist in the music.
+The Church School classes will meet for rinstruction next Sunday morning at the usual hour of 9:30.
+In the Beginners' and Primary Departments, the officers and teachers are: Mrs. C. E. Burton, superintendent; Mrs. Forry R. Getz, assistant superintendent; Miss Lydia Flint, secretary; superintendent; Miss Lydia Flint, secretary; Eugene Schmolze, treasurer; Miss Helenia Ketcham, pianist, and the following teachers: Miss Arlinne Finlay, Miss Rena Montague, Miss Florence Longcope, Miss Helen E. Smart, Mrs. Anna B. Kreamer, Miss Dorothy Flint, Miss Frances Rankin, Miss Helen Hof, Miss Catherine A. Shankland, Mrs. Thomas Stanion, and Miss Courtenay Small.
+Mrs. H. George is also to assist in the music to assist in the music.

-In the Junior and Intermediate Departments, the teachers Lyndon Burton, Kenneth Judson, Melville Greig, Arthur are: H. Flint, J. F. McTyler, E. H. Mays, Miss Hulda Flint, Miss Joy Mays, Mrs. Beatrice Brett Kieffer.
+In the Junior and Intermediate Departments, the teachers In the Junior and Intermediate Departments, the teachers are: Lyndon Burton, Kenneth Judson, Melville Greig, Arthur H. Flint, J. F. McTyier, E. H. Mays, Miss Hulda Flint, Miss Joy Mays, Mrs. Beatrice Brett Kieffer.
 There are still three teachers for the Intermediate girls to be selected.
 The senior boys are being taught by George Smart.
-The other officers are: Mrs. S. Ellsworth Davenport, secretary-treas-urer; Mrs. Alexander Greene, director of the Junior Choir; Donald G. Clark, organist; Mrs. Beatrice Kieffer, department of religious pageantry and dramatics.
+The other officers are: Mrs. S. Ellsworth Davenport, secretary-treasurer; Mrs. Alexander Greene, director of the Junior Choir; Donald G. Clark, organist; Mrs. Beatrice Kieffer, department of religious pageantry and dramatics.

 The personnel of the Junior Choir has not yet been fully determined.
+Former members with records for faithful at determined.
 Former members with records for faithful attendance and interest will, of course, be given the preference in the selections, but a number of new applicants are also being considered.
-Last year the medal for perfect attendance-at the choir and its rehearsals was won by Ellen Luneborg.
+Last year the medal for perfect attendance at the choir and its rehearsals was won by Ellen Luneborg.